Theawesomeboophis/UndeadPeopleTileset/README.md

 Download this tileset, put folder MSX++UnDeadPeopleEdition in "CDDA Installation folder"/gfx, in the game choose *UNDEAD_PEOPLE* tileset in **Settings->Options->Graphics->Choose Tileset**

-If you using DDA module use tileset named "UndeadPeople_DDA_only"
+If you using only DDA module (and maybe some little mods what do not add any stuff) use tileset named "UndeadPeople_DDA_only"

 ## How to install Mods (the proper way)
 Put *Mods* folder in "CDDA Installation folder", **NOT**  in "CDDA Installation folder"/data, that way you can separate mods what are updated with the game and mods you downloaded somewhere else, what you need to update by hand.